Configuration

 - Base DN: the base Distinguished Name (DN) to search for users (e.g.

-ou=users,dc=jumpcloud,dc=com) - User Filter: the filter to search for users (e.g.
+ou=users,dc=jumpcloud,dc=com) - User Filter: the LDAP search filter to match users during authentication.
+The

-(uid=%s), where%swill be subsituted by the username) - Security protocol: the security protocol to be used for establishing connections with the LDAP server
+%splaceholder will be replaced with the username entered during login (e.g.(uid=%s)searches for a user with matchinguidattribute) - Security protocol: the security protocol to be used for establishing connections with the LDAP server

 - Email: the attribute to be used as the Bytebase user email address (e.g.